MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-driver.md

 **I have two components: component A, and a sub-component B. How should I make the CFU driver aware of component B?**

-You don’t need to.
-The driver doesn’t need to know about the component hierarchy.
+You don't need to.
+The driver doesn't need to know about the component hierarchy.
 It interacts with the primary component.

 **How can I make the driver aware about my firmware files (offer, payload) file that I need to send to my component A?**